Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/devops.md

 Using the XM Cloud Foundation head repository is crucial for getting started with a project, as it provides a pre-configured, best-practice foundation that accelerates development, ensures consistency, and simplifies integration with XM Cloud services.
 If a project doesn’t use it, you may need to manually configure the environment, set up dependencies, and align with best practices to ensure compatibility and smooth deployment.

-You can read more about how to create a new project using the Deploy Application on our Documentation Site: <https://doc.sitecore.com/xmc/en/developers/xm-cloud/deploy-a-project-and-environment.html> or follow the recipe: [Sprint Zero - Project Solution Setup](/learn/accelerate/xm-cloud/pre-development/sprint-zero/project-solution-setup).
+You can read more about how to create a new project using the Deploy Application on our [Documentation Site](https://doc.sitecore.com/xmc/en/developers/xm-cloud/deploy-a-project-and-environment.html) or follow the recipe: [Sprint Zero - Project Solution Setup](/learn/accelerate/xm-cloud/pre-development/sprint-zero/project-solution-setup).

 Once the project is created, you will then [provision an environment](http://doc.sitecore.com/xmc/en/developers/xm-cloud/manage-an-environment.html).
 These can be used to represent the different Production and Non-Production environments that you require.
 When creating them through the deploy application you can also choose to tie each environment to a different branch in your repository should that be a requirement for you.
 You can also choose to have the environment automatically deployed when changes are committed to the chosen branch.